DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 2.9.7 =
+= 3.0.0 =
-Adding new filter to allow for permanent comment deletion option and override.
+Comment editing now allows you to edit WooCommerce reviews, including the rating.